 Well, what I think it comes down to is how desensitized we are as a society to human death nowadays.
 From the time we are children, in the news, movies, TV shows, video games, even cartoons there is human death all around us.
 In a movie or TV show humans are killed all the time for no real good reason whatsoever, but for an animal to die it usually has to have an essential purpose to the plot.
 Back to the I Am Legend example, the dog is killed so Will Smith is left alone for the first time, and he loses his closest friend.
 Not very often is a dog killed in a movie just for the hell of it.
 The reason being because people aren’t desensitized to a dog’s death the way they are to a human’s.

-I am not saying that is a bad thing that people get upset about an animal dying.
-I mean just look at those ASPCA commercials with the sad cats and dogs to slow music, it’s tough to watch.
+I am not saying its a bad thing that people get upset about an animal dying.
+I mean just look at those ASPCA commercials with the sad cats and dogs to slow music.
+It’s tough to watch.
 What the bad thing is, is the fact that the same sentiment isn’t shared towards humans.
 These TV show/Movie examples, paint a much bigger picture for society as a whole.
 It shows how we don’t want to look out for one another; we are used to seeing humans suffer.

 One of the main reasons I got the idea to write this, is because of a pretty gruesome video I watched the other day.
 This video started with a man being held in a lion’s mouth inside of an Indian zoo.
 The lion eventually started more aggressively trying to kill the man and was shot and killed.
 The man was nearly killed as well.
 While reading through the comments, everyone was so upset about the lion’s death and hardly anyone cared about the man that was about to die.
 This boils down to the fact that people don’t see a lion getting killed everyday.
 I just played Call of Duty and killed about 100 people so that guy dying isn’t as big a deal.